slunicko-ondra/foxtrot/game_design.md

 **Task assignment**:

-You already got into the computer of Ms. Valeria and found some useful information about files stored on some server (it's good idea to note or remember them).
-So now you can get back to your machine nad continue with this task.
+You already got into the computer of Ms. Valeria and found some useful information about files stored on some server (it's a good idea to note or remember them.
+So now you can get back to your machine and continue with this task.

 Your task is to find the machine with a running web server.
 Use some scanning tool and look for specific services running on specific ports.